MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-lsa.md

 <!-- Description-Source-ADMX -->
 This policy controls the configuration under which LSASS loads custom SSPs and APs.

-- If you enable this setting or do not configure it, LSA allows custom SSPs and APs to be loaded.
+- If you enable this setting or don't configure it, LSA allows custom SSPs and APs to be loaded.

-- If you disable this setting, LSA does not load custom SSPs and APs.
+- If you disable this setting, LSA doesn't load custom SSPs and APs.
 <!-- AllowCustomSSPsAPs-Description-End -->

 <!-- AllowCustomSSPsAPs-Editable-Begin -->